 It is important to store cooked edamame properly to prolong its shelf life.
 Always refrigerate cooked edamame within two hours of cooking and keep it in an airtight container.
 Additionally, avoid leaving cooked edamame at room temperature for an extended period of time, as this can promote bacterial growth and spoilage.

-See also How long should you cook pasta for
+See also How long do you cook a turkey at 325 degrees

 By being aware of the signs of spoiled cooked edamame and properly storing it, you can ensure the freshness and safety of this delicious and nutritious snack.